petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 just to do some computation as part of their research.

-In other words, there is a very high cost to single button reproducibility in terms of both skill and effort, and researchers are (fairly, in my opinion) perceiving that the cost is not worth the benefit, as it might delay time-to-publication.
+In other words, today there is a very high cost to single-button reproducibility in terms of both skill and effort, and researchers are (fairly, in my opinion) perceiving that the cost is not worth the benefit, as it might even delay, not speed up time-to-publication.
 And so there's the challenge.
 In the absence of other incentives
-(like punishment for irreproducible publications) we can't expect all, or even most researchers to publish single button reproducible projects without driving down the cost of automation.
+(like punishment for irreproducible publications) we can't expect all, or even most researchers to publish single-button reproducible projects without driving down the cost of automation.

 {% include figure.html